Configuring MegaSquirt-II™ (or MicroSquirt)

 ADC Count:

-For air-cooled use, side of the argument says to use the CHT over the oil, as the oil takes over twice as long to get to operating temperature than water in a water-cooled car does.
+For air-cooled use, one side of the argument says to use the CHT over the oil, as the oil takes over twice as long to get to operating temperature than water in a water-cooled car does.
 The engine does not need to run rich for long periods, only enough to keep the car driveable while it is warming up.
 Once the cylinder head is up to temperature, the car is usually quite driveable.
 For an air cooled engine you can drill and tap into a fin in the head for the CHT sensor.

 The other side says that it does not matter if the oil warms more slowly, you can just set the warm-up enrichment to come off at a lower temperature.
 In that case, the GM coolant sensor fitted in the oil (sump) will work nicely.
 Search the archives for extensive discussions on these points.
 It is your decision.